 Lipid Management Pathways

-The clinical pathway for lipid management has now been updated to include bempedoic acid to primary prevention and inclisiran into the secondary prevention pathway.
-This pathway unifies multiple NICE guidance and technology appraisals into a single document to support clinical decision making on lipid management, supporting the NHS Long Term Plan’s ambitions for cardiovascular disease prevention and to improve patient outcomes.
+The NICE endorsed AAC Summary of National Guidance for Lipid Management for Primary and Secondary Prevention of CVD, updated in December 2021, includes additional medication to use alongside statins and other lipid-lowering drugs, including novel therapies such as PCSK9i’s and Inclisiran.
+This pathway unifies multiple NICE guidance and technology appraisals into a single document to support clinical decision making on lipid management.

 Child-parent screening for FH